 As an industry leader in sustainability, the GWCCA boasts an impressive list of accomplishments:

-- GWCC earned LEED Silver in 2014 making it the world's largest LEED certified convention center and is actively working towards LEED
+- GWCC earned LEED Silver certification in 2014 making it the world's largest LEED-certified convention center.

 - GWCC is approximately 28% more energy efficient than similar buildings.

 - GWCCA uses janitorial paper and cleaning products that meet sustainability criteria, including recycled content materials and|or reduced harmful chemicals.
 (86% of the products meet the criteria)

 - GWCC’s 1,900-solar panel canopy located in the marshaling yard produces enough energy to power 89 Georgia homes annually.